kocherlab/pipemake/docs/filetypes.rst

 help:
 *****

-The help sub-section is used to define the description of the pipeline, which is displayed when `Pipemake` is run with the `--help` flag.
+The help sub-section is used to define the description of the pipeline, which is displayed when pipemake is run with the `--help` flag.

 .. code-block::